pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Save a connection to a new WBEM connection definition named NAME.

-      Create a new WBEM connection definition in the connections file from the current connection or the connection definition in --input-name anamed NAME.
-A connection definition with the name NAME must not yet exist.
-The NAME argument is required.
+      Create a new WBEM connection definition in the connections file from the current connection A connection definition with the name NAME must not yet exist.
+The NAME argument (the name of the new connection) is required.

       Examples: